 “CALLING ALL ROGUES” COVER, 7/10/2005

 Near the beginning of middle school, his love of intense graphic horror slowly changed, drifting towards a thirst for subtle but suspenseful psychological horror, like “Silence of The Lambs” and “Hannibal (2001)”.
 Dr. Hannibal Lecter became, and still is, his favorite fictional villain (particularly Sir Anthony Hopkins’ portrayal).
 Like the Bond comic, Zach’s fascination with Hannibal’s character led him to begin writing a novel about a detective that is tracking down Hannibal’s unknown brother, Compton Bartholomew Lecter.
 Zach’s Boy Scout troop got wind of this writing project as he was working on it during camping trips.
 Eventually, he earned the nickname “Compton”.
 Everyone in his troop had nicknames.
 His moniker could have been a lot worse.
 There was one scout named “Juice Box” just because he accidentally sprayed juice on his shirt.
 Anyway, the story was becoming a cross between the Hannibal movies and the Resident Evil video game that he was playing so often at the time.
 Cannibalistic zombies and criminally insane cannibals – it made sense to him.
-And, like Resident Evil, he prepared maps – mainly of the most interesting locations (buildings/houses/underground crypts) in which the story took place and would, hopefully, continue to take place.
+And, like Resident Evil, he prepared maps – primarily of the most interesting locations (buildings/houses/underground crypts) in which the story took place and would, hopefully, continue to take place.
 But, he stopped writing after a while because he realized how cheap and awful the story would become, mainly because he was trying to replicate Hannibal through Compton.
 Hannibal was already the perfect villain, and Compton would just never be as perfect as Hannibal without actually being him.
 So, he shelved the project.

 In 2009, Zach was introduced to Guy Ritchie’s work through “Rock’N’Rolla”.
 This led him to see “Snatch.” and “Lock Stock and Two Smoking Barrels”.
 All three films ignited his interest in crime comedy.
 Guy Ritchie’s crime comedies were later the primary inspiration for Zach’s sophomore film, “Paper Running”.
 The film was about a college dropout turned “paper dealer”, Crazy-Case Casey, and the ensuing comedic difficulties that take place in his line of work.
 Casey acts as a middle man between lazy, rich college kids and poor, desperate smart students to create fabricated essays for the lazy rich kids to turn in as their own work.